shiny-spoon/protect/README.md

 ## Demonstration

+1. Scenario:  Create a new repository and initialize with default branch
+    * Protects branch
+    * Creates issue
+1. Scenario:  Create a new repository and don't initialize
+    * No action; proper webhook response
+1. Scenario:  Edit a repository description
+    * No action; proper webhook response

 ## Installation

 ### Deploy the Webhook Listener to Azure Functions

 _The following assume you will host the app with Azure Functions and want to deploy through the Web UI_

+#### Through the Azure Portal UI

 1. Create an Azure Function
     1. From the Azure Portal, create a new Azure Function App